BCLibraries/burns-exhibits/content/Around-the-World-in-80-Books/gallery-page.md

 >}}

 {{< figure src="../78_b431620_web.jpg"
-           headline="The Rhone"
+           headline="Rhone"
            description="Wood. *In the Valley of the Rhone*.
 London: Macmillan, 1899."
 >}}

 {{< figure src="../79_b378982_web.jpg"
-           headline="The Empire of the Hittites"
+           headline="Empire of the Hittites"
            description="Wright. *The Empire of the Hittites*.
 London: Nisbet, 1884."
 >}}